Applicants from the United States of America are generally required to have:

 An Associate Degree from a good institution with a GPA of at least 3.2/4.0 can be considered for entry onto a Bachelor’s degree.

-For foundation degree courses, applicants must have obtained a HSGD and at least 2 AP Exams with scores of 3 or above.
+For foundation degree courses, applicants must have obtained a HSGD and at least two AP Exams with scores of 3 or above.

 Postgraduate entry requirements

-For entry onto a Master’s Degree, most US students would need to have completed a Bachelor’s degree with at least a 3.2 GPA (for courses requiring a 2:1); students from highly ranked institutions may also be considered with a GPA of 3.0/4.0.
-For courses requiring a 2:2, a GPA of 2.8 is required; The terms below are used to recognise students with particularly high GPAs:
+For entry onto a Master’s Degree, most US students would need to have completed a Bachelor’s degree with at least a 3.2 GPA (for courses requiring a UK 2:1); students from highly ranked institutions may also be considered with a GPA of 3.0/4.0.
+For courses requiring a UK 2:2, a GPA of 2.8 is required.
+The terms below are used to recognise students with particularly high GPAs:

 Cumulative GPA 3.9 (alternative name: Summa cum laude)

 Cumulative GPA 3.7 (alternative name: Magna cum laude)